martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 [root@arch ~]:
 ```

-> IMPORTANT: if you don't see the warning: "Do you want to remove the signature?
-[Y]es/[N]o:" Don't worry, that warning it's because, on my case, the SD  Card contains a previous Arch ARM installation.
+> IMPORTANT: If you don't see the warning: "Do you want to remove the signature?
+[Y]es/[N]o:" Don't worry, that warning it's because on my case, the SD  Card contains a previous Arch ARM installation.

-Now need to format the partitions with the correct format.
+Now, need to format the partitions with the correct format.
 For that, type mkfs.vfat for /dev/sdb1 and mkfs.ext4 for /dev/sdb1:

 ```bash
 [root@arch ~]: mkfs.vfat /dev/sdb1